mmanhard/Portfolio/README.md

 build time.
 Once a user visits the site, a pre-packaged Javascript bundle is loaded asynchonously.
 Images are lazy loaded and queried using GraphQL.

 You can check out the site live at [mmanhard.com](https://mmanhard.com).
+It's hosted on an AWS S3 bucket and distributed by Amazon Cloudfront.